 The American Galvanizers Association (AGA) , headquartered in Centennial, Colo., is a not-for-profit trade association dedicated to serving the needs of specifiers, architects, engineers, contractors, fabricators, and after-fabrication hot-dip galvanizers throughout North America.
 Since 1933, the AGA has provided information on the most innovative applications and state-of-the-art technological developments in hot-dip galvanizing for corrosion control.
-The AGA maintains a large technical library, provides multimedia seminars, and offers a toll-free technical support hotline to assist specifiers.
+The AGA maintains a large technical library, provides multimedia seminars, and offers a technical support line to assist specifiers.

 The AGA also provides a number of services to galvanizers and zinc producers in the industry, including serving as a process technology research and information resource, liaison to environmental and safety regulatory authorities, and an active member of committees within specification, corrosion, and government transportation and infrastructure agencies.
 The association celebrates more than 80 years of preserving the past, enhancing the present, and protecting the future.